-- (a) Unsportsmanlike conduct on the part of show handlers, exhibitors or fitters while in the show ring, shed, stalls or show and event grounds. - (b) The top line or tail head shall only consist of naturally growing hair.
-The use of foreign material, imitation or artificial hair including attaching or fastening natural hair to the top line or tail head is not permitted. - (c) Misrepresenting the number of lactations and/or milking status of the animal for the class in which it is entered.
+- (a) Unsportsmanlike conduct on the part of show handlers, exhibitors or fitters while in the show ring, shed, stalls or show and event grounds. - (b) Excessively manipulating top line and/or tail head hair beyond 3.80 centimetres (1.5 inches).
+Exhibitors have only one opportunity per show to check-in ringside and the animal will not be allowed in the ring for the duration of the show. - (c) The top line or tail head shall only consist of naturally growing hair.
+The use of foreign material, imitation or artificial hair including attaching or fastening natural hair to the top line or tail head is not permitted. - (d) Misrepresenting the number of lactations and/or milking status of the animal for the class in which it is entered.

-Penalty: Minor violations will be given slight to moderate discrimination by the judge in placing animals within the class.
+Penalty: Minor violations will be reported to the SEC and/or Show Management and can result in animals being barred from participation in the class.